2012themove/SAL1Tenth-code/README.md

 # SAL1Tenth-code
 Package for the SAL1Tenth cars.
-Supports all new cars added to the SAL Lab
+Supports all new cars added to the SAL Lab.
+Unload packages into src folder and build.

 ## Launch files
 - simulation_demo.launch.py: launches simulation demo for two cars in rviz simulation